WHY DO WE LOVE DIVING ON ROATAN'S REEF?

 DIVING ROATAN WITH REEF GLIDERS

-As a PADI Gold Palm dive resort, Reef Gliders offers unbeatable customer service.
+As a PADI STAR DIVE RESORT, Reef Gliders offers unbeatable customer service.
 On arrival we fit you for complimentary rental gear or put away your personal equipment in our locked storage area.
 From then on your dive gear will be set up and waiting for you on the boat before dives.
 We also take care of rinsing everything after diving so all you need to do is relax and enjoy your dive vacation in Roatan.
 We have lockers available for your personal items and a safe for valuables.

-We keep our group sizes small! with a maximum of six divers per guide you will have the space to appreciate the true beauty of Roatan's fascinating underwater environment.
-On average, our dives last around an hour depending on air consumption.
+We keep our group sizes small with a maximum of six divers per guide so you will have the space to appreciate the true beauty of Roatan's fascinating underwater environment.
+On average our dives last around an hour depending on air consumption.
 We usually have an extra staff member in the water to take divers up to do their safety stop ahead of the rest of the group should they consume air a little faster.

 We allocate divers to different groups according to experience.
 To ensure everyone gets the most out of their experience with us, beginner students will go on a separate boat whenever possible.
 We ask that all divers take a brief refresher program before hitting the water again after a year or more so that everyone can enjoy a fun stress-free diving experience.

 ROATAN'S MARINE LIFE